MicrosoftDocs/fabric-docs/docs/real-time-hub/add-source-azure-event-hubs.md

 ms.date: 05/21/2024
 ---

-# Get events from Azure Event Hubs into Real-Time hub
+# Get events from Azure Event Hubs into Real-Time hub (preview)
 This article describes how to get events from an Azure event hub into Real-Time hub.

 [!INCLUDE [preview-note](./includes/preview-note.md)]